 A collaborative creation, ArtLens combines the most current technology and innovative design with a wealth of interpretive content provided by the museum’s curatorial and interpretation teams.
 ArtLens includes a high-definition image and object information about every artwork on display in the museum and is updated in real time, ensuring that users have access to the most accurate information available.
 ArtLens enhances the visitor’s museum experience by providing the option to design individual tours, offering tools to better understand artwork through augmented reality, and guiding users with interactive real-time maps.

-Galleries: The most significant changes to ArtLens are in the “Galleries” feature with updates to the maps, content, wayfinding and nearby objects.
+1) Galleries: In the “Galleries” section of the app visitors can see updated maps, content, wayfinding and nearby objects.
 Galleries are color-coded and grouped thematically to facilitate easier navigation.
 Tap any gallery number to see what type of art is on display in that location or find gallery descriptions by tapping the gallery name.

-Museum: Get a daily snapshot of exhibitions and events occurring at the museum as well as the location of restrooms, restaurants and exits.
+4) Museum: Get a daily snapshot of events and special exhibitions occurring at the museum as well as the location of restrooms, restaurants and exits.
+Museum hours of operation are also listed on this page.

 Need Help or Have Questions?
 Email us! artlens [at] clevelandart.org